IanVS/prettier-plugin-sort-imports/README.md

 ### How does import sort work?

 The plugin extracts the imports which are defined in `importOrder`.
 These imports are considered as _local imports_.
-The imports which are not part of the `importOrder` is considered as _third party imports_.
+The imports which are not part of the `importOrder` are considered to be _third party imports_.

 First, the plugin checks for
 [side effect imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#import_a_module_for_its_side_effects_only),